LucassFelipe/Planetary-System-Simulator/README.md

 # Planetary System Simulator
-It has real physics and contains the Solar System as standard, it has a probe that you can control
+It's made with pygame and contains realistic gravitational forces, based on Newton's universal gravitational law

-Contains the Sun and all the 8 planets, but you can easily edit it in the source code
+The Solar System is set as standard, with the Sun and all the 8 planets

+The simulator also presents a controllable probe, which is set near Earth at the start of the simulation.
+You have the power to change it's x and y velocity
 ### Controls

 Mouse wheel: zoom out / zoom in

-Arrows: controls the probe
+WASD or arrow keys: controls the probe

 "-" and "+" : decreases and increases the simulation speed

-Warning: you need the pygame library installed, the program won't work without it.